ECA Steep Slope Development Relief

 How Long Does It Take?

-We try to finish the initial review of the application within one to two weeks.
+We try to finish the initial review of the application within 2 weeks.

 Steps to Apply

 You must receive an ECA Steep Slope Development Relief decision from us before you apply for a building permit or a master use permit.
 Your application for relief from prohibition on steep slope development must be part of a specific project.